superxddd/timescaledb/sql/updates/README.md

   version, but are no longer present in the transition modfiles.

 Notes on post_update.sql
-   We use a special config var (timescaledb.update_script_stage ) to notify that dependencies have been setup and now timescaledb specific queries can be enabled.
-This is useful if we want to, for example, modify objects that need timescaledb specific syntax as part of the extension update).
+   We use a special config var (timeudb.update_script_stage ) to notify that dependencies have been setup and now timeudb specific queries can be enabled.
+This is useful if we want to, for example, modify objects that need timeudb specific syntax as part of the extension update).
 The scripts in post_update.sql are executed as part of the `ALTER EXTENSION` stmt.